dmd-program/dmd-100/topics/systems_thinking.md

 2. Business and economics: **Business and Product Design**

    * Financial markets trade heavily in crude oil
-   * Availability of cheap plastic materials and mass production technology.
+   * Availability of cheap plastic materials and mass production technology
    * Business goals and values do not align with minimizing impact to existing ecological system

 3. Public consensus:** Marketing design**